elvidence/MISP/README.md

 and API key, adapting to various operational environments.
 The script is developed in Python 3, ensuring compatibility with contemporary libraries and systems.

-The script is highly adaptable, easily extended to handle other attribute types such as URLs, email addresses or hashes.
+The script is highly adaptable, easily extended to handle other attribute types such as URLs, domains, email addresses or hashes.

 Example Adaptation:
 To search for URLs instead of IP addresses, change the attribute type in the `misp_search` call from `ip-dst` to `url`.